Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 The Speed of Light

-Empedocles believed that the speed of light is not infinite.
+Empedocles believed the speed of light is not infinite.
 We know this because, although Empedocles’ own work on this topic has been lost, Aristotle tells us:

 In Zeno’s dichotomy paradox, you are trying to get to a destination.
 Clearly, you must reach the halfway point before you reach your destination.
 Having traveled halfway, you are still not at your destination.
-In fact, you now face a new, albeit shorter, journey in which you must travel halfway before you reach your destination, etc, etc. Zeno’s paradox is that if you must always reach halfway points you will never arrive at your final destination.
+In fact, you now face a new, albeit shorter, journey in which you must still travel halfway before you reach your destination, etc, etc. Zeno’s paradox is that if you must always reach halfway points you will never arrive at your final destination.

 Thankfully, Empedocles did not tie himself up in the sort of knots Zeno delighted in.
 However, if Empedocles’ thoughts were in tune with his time, he might well have acknowledged that light coming from the sun must reach a halfway point before reaching the earth.
 This could be what he is suggesting in the quote above.